 According to sources close to UDF and UPDF, small squads of Rwandan special forces have started to enter the Eastern DRC.
 Initially, they will conduct raids across the Rwandan border from RDC.
 The attacks will be blamed on FDLR-FOCA and RUD-Urunana and RPR-Inkeragutabara.
 Then, a large number of forces will cross the border from Rwanda, claiming to retaliate and pursue the attackers based on DRC.
 The initial focus will be in the Rutshuru territory, especially in Rumangabo, Masisi, Bunagana, and Nyamilima.
 The next phase is to go further north into Lubero territory, especially Kanyabayonga, Lubero and Butembo and then cross into Beni territory.

-Once the deployed platoons reach Lubero and Beni territories, the sources said that Rwandan Defense Forces plan to attack the Ugandan Defense Forces and blame the ADF for the attacks.
+The sources added that, once the deployed platoons reach Lubero and Beni territories, the Rwandan Defense Forces plan to attack the Ugandan Defense Forces and blame the ADF for the attacks.

 AfroAmerica Network will continue to follow and update as the details come.